 Ewing received his primary education in Lancaster and then entered the United States Military Academy in 1844.
 He withdrew from the academy during his final year after failing an engineering exam.

 After leaving West Point, Ewing traveled on an expedition to California to rescue migrants trapped by heavy snows in the Sierra.
 While there, he unsuccessfully prospected for gold during the 1849 Gold Rush.

-In 1852, Ewing returned east, studied law and joined the bar in Missouri.
+In 1852, Ewing returned east, studied law, and joined the bar in Missouri.
 From 1854 to 1856, he practiced law in St. Louis.
-In 1858, Ewing briefly moved to Leavenworth, Kansas and joined his brother, Thomas Ewing, Jr., and his foster brother, William T. Sherman (who was by then, also his brother-in-law), in establishing the law firm of Sherman & Ewing.
-Ewing also speculated in land while living in Leavenworth.
+In 1858, Ewing briefly moved to Leavenworth, Kansas, and joined his brother, Thomas Ewing, Jr., and his foster brother, William T. Sherman (who was by then, also his brother-in-law), in establishing the law firm of Sherman & Ewing.
+Ewing also engaged in land speculation while living in Leavenworth.

-After the American Civil War began, Governor William Dennison appointed Ewing as Brigade Inspector of the 3rd Brigade of the Ohio Militia on May 6, 1861.
-Holding the rank of major, Ewing served at Camp Dennison, in Columbus, Ohio, where he engaged in recruiting and training soldiers.
+After the American Civil War began, Ohio Governor William Dennison appointed Ewing as Brigade Inspector of the 3rd Brigade of the Ohio Militia on May 6, 1861.
+Holding the rank of major, Ewing served at Camp Dennison, in Columbus, Ohio, where he recruited and trained soldiers.

 Battle of Rich Mountain

 In June 1861, Ewing joined Major General George B. McClellan‘s command in western Virginia, where he took part in the Union victory at the Battle of Rich Mountain (July 11, 1861).

 Battle of Carnifex Ferry